Mosina H. Jordan

 Mosina H. Jordan (born December 14, 1943) is an American lawyer and diplomat from New York.

 Early life

-Jordan was born in Brooklyn, New York, to father Frank Monterio, a stevedore from Cape Verde and mother Alice Hitt(née Jones), who came from Selma, Alabama.
-She grew up in the Brighton Beach neighborhood of Brooklyn, and later Queens.
-She graduated from Abraham Lincoln High School in 1960.
+Jordan was born in Brooklyn, New York, to father Frank Monterio, a stevedore from Cape Verde and mother Alice Hitt (née Jones), a native of Selma, Alabama.
+She grew up in the Brighton Beach neighborhood of Brooklyn, graduating from Abraham Lincoln High School in 1960.
+She later lived in Queens.

 During high school, Jordan volunteered in the civil rights movement with classmates, working for A. Philip Randolph in support of the Brotherhood of Sleeping Car Porters, the first African American labor union.

 In 1964, Jordan received a Bachelor of Arts degree in pre-med and math from New York University.
-While at NYU, Jordan became captain of the women’s varsity fencing team.
+While at NYU, Jordan became captain of the women's varsity fencing team.
 She was the first African American captain of a varsity team at NYU.

 In 1973, after attending Howard University Law School and UCLA Law School, Jordan received a Juris Doctor from American University.